-In summary, our contributions are as follows: \begin{itemize} \item We propose \textbf{FrameOracle}, a lightweight and plug-and-play frame selector that dynamically predicts both which frames are most relevant and how many are needed. \item To facilitate training, we introduce \textbf{FrameOracle-41K}, the first large-scale VideoQA dataset with keyframe annotations, specifying the minimal set of frames needed to answer each question. \item We conduct extensive experiments across five VLMs and six benchmarks, showing that FrameOracle reduces 16-frame inputs to an average of 10.4 frames without any loss in accuracy.
-When starting from 64-frame candidates, it reduces the input to an average of 13.9 frames while improving accuracy by 1.4\%, achieving state-of-the-art efficiency-accuracy trade-offs for scalable video understanding. \end{itemize}
+\begin{itemize} \item We introduce \textbf{FrameOracle}, a plug-and-play frame selector that predicts which frames to see and how many frames to retain for each video and query. \item We present \textbf{FrameOracle-41K}, the first large-scale VideoQA dataset with keyframe annotations specifying the minimal frames required to answer each question. \item We conduct experiments across five VLMs and six benchmarks, showing that FrameOracle reduces 16-frame inputs to 10.4 frames on average without accuracy loss, and reduces 64-frame inputs to 13.9 frames while improving accuracy by 1.5\%, achieving state-of-the-art efficiency–accuracy trade-offs.